consensys-vertical-apps/mmi-defi-adapters/README.md

                 └── example-staking-contract.json       # Abi for the protocol staking contract
 ```

-## Initialise folder and constant
+## How to contribute to repo
+To-do

+## Adding a new Protocol

+Follow these steps to integrate a new protocol into our DeFi platform.

+1. Add entry to the `Protocol` object in `src/adapters/index.ts`.
+Use CamelCase for the key, Use kebab-case for the value (it should match the folder name).
-- Create a new folder within `src/adapters` folder with the name of the protocol using kebab-case.
+2. Create a new folder within `src/adapters` folder with the name of the protocol using kebab-case.
+Full example or route `src/${protocolName}/products/${productName}/productAdapter.ts`.
-  - Use kebab-case for the folder name
-- Create an entry in the `Protocol` object within `src/core/constants/protocols.ts`
-  - Use CamelCase for the key
-  - Use kebab-case for the value (it should match the folder name)
+3. Add protocol to the `supportedProtocols` object in `src/adapters/index.ts`.

-## Adapter
+## Adding a new Adapter for your Protocol

+Once you have added your protocol (see above) you are ready to add your first adapter for your product(s).
+Note that some steps like creating a metadata script may not be mandatory for your adapter while others might be needed on a per-chain basis.

+1. Generate metadata json file to support your product adapter.
+Example file src/adapters/stargate/products/pool/arbitrum/metadata.json example script src/adapters/stargate/buildMetadata.ts
+2. Add product folder within `src/${protocolName}/products/${productName}`
+3. Copy example protocol adapter and save within your above product folder.
+Example can be found here `src/adapters/example/products/exampleProduct/exampleAdapter.ts`
+4. Add your adapter code replacing the hardcoded responses
-A new entry needs to be added to the `supportedProtocols` object in `src/adapters/index.ts`.
+5. Add your adapter to the `supportedProtocols` object in `src/adapters/index.ts`

-The key is the entry created for the `Protocol` object.

-The value should be of type `SupportedChains`, which is an object with a `Chain` for key and a `IProtocolAdapter[]` for value.
+6. Run your adapter using `npm run positions 0x6b8Be925ED8277fE4D27820aE4677e76Ebf4c255`.
+Note: replace address with one that has a position.
+7. Also you can run profits `npm run profits 0x6b8Be925ED8277fE4D27820aE4677e76Ebf4c255`
+8. Finally, you can run prices `npm run prices 0x6b8Be925ED8277fE4D27820aE4677e76Ebf4c255`

 ## Contract Factories
 Add a JSON file with the abi of any new contract to the folder `src/contracts/abis/<protocol-name>`.